DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 Kai's mouth was stiffen at the sight of immediate disregard of Jeanne's words.
 Now he could see what staff officer meant.

-"I heard they call you Paladin, right?"
+"I heard they call you Light Knight, right?"

 "I'm aware of that."